 Kaleidoscope are here if I’ve got issues and I can always come in and talk and they’ll listen to me and help me out and offer me options.”

-If you would like to find out more about the services we provide, please visit our Services page: http://www.kaleidoscopeproject.org.uk/our-services/
+When we spoke to Louise she was accessing treatment in Powys with Kaleidoscope/CAIS.
+If you would like to find out more about the services we provide, please visit our Services page: https://www.kaleidoscopeproject.org.uk/our-services/